cbuchner1/ccminer/README.txt

-ccMiner release 1.7.6 (May 2016) "DCR vote & pool device stats"
+ccMiner preview 1.8-dev (May 2016) "Pascal and x11evo algo"
 ---------------------------------------------------------------

 ***************************************************************